 In April 2016 partners from across Gateshead were successful in accessing support from the European Structural Investment Funds to develop a Local Development Strategy to highlight the local barriers that residents of central Gateshead face in return to work or enterprise.

-Proposals would need to ensure that they deliver the objectives of the Local Development Strategy (3Mb) and meet ERDF/ESF objectives.
-Grants of between £20,000 and £200,000 will be available.
+Proposals would need to ensure that they deliver the objectives of theand meet ERDF / ESF objectives.
+In addition all projects will need to provide matched funding to be supported.

 Gateshead Goes Local CLLD